William Arnold (settler): Settling Providence and Pawtuxet

 Once in New England, Arnold joined a group of settlers from Hingham, Norfolk, England who established the new settlement of Hingham in the Massachusetts Bay Colony.
 On 18 September 1635, the town of Hingham gave Arnold a 2 acre house lot "lying in the Town Street."

 According to historian John Barry, William Arnold was banished from Hingham for reasons that were not religious, but he does not give the actual reason, nor does he cite any sources.
 Years later, Arnold's son Benedict recorded in the family record: "Memm.
 We came to Providence to Dwell the 20th of April, 1636. per me Bennedict Arnold."
 William Arnold stated in 1659: "for as much that I was one that the very first day entred [sic] with some others upon the land of providence, and so laid out my money to buy and helpe pay for it".

 Arnold became one of the 13 original proprietors of Providence, and his initials appear second on the "initial deed" signed by Roger Williams in 1638, following the initials of Stukely Westcott, the future father-in-law of his son Benedict.
 He was assigned a house lot on what became North Main Street, but his stay was short in this part of Providence.
+In 1638, just two years after his arrival, he became caught up in a bitter dispute over a woman named Jane Verin, who had fled her husband's domestic abuse.
+Williams insisted that Jane had the right to leave her husband as a matter of freedom of conscience, but Arnold countered that Jane was defying her husband's authority over her.
+Williams wrote to Massachusetts Bay governor John Winthrop to warn him that Arnold was writing slanderous letters about the case.

-He, his wife and children, his son-in-law William Carpenter, his nephew Thomas Hopkins, and a few associates and all their families moved four miles (six km) south to the Pawtuxet River around 1638, at the far southern edge of Williams's Providence purchase.
+Soon Arnold, his wife and children, his son-in-law William Carpenter, his nephew Thomas Hopkins, and a few associates and all their families moved four miles (six km) south to the Pawtuxet River around 1638, at the far southern edge of Williams's Providence purchase.
 They settled at the ford where the Pequot Trail crossed the river, close to where the Warwick Avenue (US Hwy 1A/Hwy 117) bridge crosses the river in the town of Cranston.
 Here Arnold remained until the end of his life.
 This was before a dividing line had been created between the two localities, and he physically resided at the location called Pawtuxet, although he continued to be referred to in some deeds as "of Providence" even after his move there.
+The break with Roger Williams eventually caused Pawtuxet to be treated as an independent settlement, as below.